jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-1.md

 After transferring my music using [Soundiiz](https://soundiiz.com/) (which they paid for, by the way!)
 I found that quite a few songs were missing from my playlists.
 It seems that Qobuz' library is not as extensive as Spotify's.
 Beyond that, it was also missing support for playlist folders, a feature I had grown to depend on with Spotify.
 I spent a while renaming every playlist to be prefixed with its original folder name in an attempt to bring order to the chaos, but having everything in one giant list made browsing and updating playlists a pain.

 Aside from playlist features, Qobuz also seems a little behind in the discovery department, and [until recently](https://community.qobuz.com/press-en/qobuz-unveils-its-new-discover-page) had no clear analogue to Spotify's Discover Weekly and Release Radar.
-I liked the idea of their music magazines, but **I didn't end up sticking around long enough to get into it**.
+I liked the idea of their music magazines, but I didn't end up sticking around long enough to get into it.

 ### ... or right product, wrong time?